 Once the blueberry filling is ready, prepare the dough.
 Mix the oats, oat flour, baking powder, cinnamon, salt, vegan butter and agave syrup until well combined.
 Place more than half the dough into the bottom of the pan.
 Then, spread the blueberry filling and, finally, top with the remaining dough.
 Easy peasy, right?

-Ingredients for the blueberry oatmeal bars
+Ingredients for the healthy blueberry bars

 - Blueberries.
 You can use fresh or frozen blueberries.
 This is totally up to you.
 I use mostly fresh simply because they are easily available here.